huyingjie/notebook/source/neuroscience/depression.md

   * particulary save emotional memories
   * **problematic in depression, because the new memories hippocampus forms will skew to the negative**
-* central to **cortext-dependent memory**: the fact that it's eaiser to remember things that relate closely to your current situation
+* central to **context-dependent memory**: the fact that it's eaiser to remember things that relate closely to your current situation

   example: It's eaiser to recall memories from undergraduate days if you are vising your old college campus, because the context is the same